Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 ### Running and Fitness

+I started running in 2004 after I stopped smoking, my first full marathon was September 2005.
+I've since ran 14 Marathons, numerous Half Marathons and 10K.

+This photo was taken in September 2009 when I ran the Berlin Marathon for a second time.
 I'm the guy on the left wearing my [St Andrew's Cross](https://en.wikipedia.org/wiki/Flag_of_Scotland) vest.

 ![Belin Marathon](../assets/img/about/Berlin_Marathon.jpg)